-For 15 years, Fleet Feet Sports PDX has been a locally owned and operated specialty store dedicated to providing the Portland and Southwest Washington communities with superior products, excellent service, and unique events.
+For more than 15 years, Fleet Feet Sports PDX has been a locally owned and operated specialty store dedicated to providing the Portland and Southwest Washington communities with superior products, excellent service, and unique events.
 Whether you are a runner, a walker, or anyone looking for a lifetime of fitness, then Fleet Feet Sports PDX is your store.
 Dave Sobolik established the business as Pace Setter NW in Northwest Portland’s popular retail district in fall 2000.
 Three short years later, the opening of a second store in Vancouver, WA prompted the name change to Fit Right NW.
 In 2012, with growing recognition from sports and fitness entities across the country, Sobolik and co-owner Robb Finnegan dropped NW from the business name, signaling the vast reach and broad appeal of their product offerings, events, philanthropy, and RUN training programs.

 In November 2014, Alan Rice and Susan Zepernick purchased Fit Right from Sobolik and Finnegan.
-Residents of NW Portland, the new owners have pledged to continue to operate the stores as the hubs of their local running and fitness communities.
+Residents of NW Portland, the new owners pledged to continue to operate the stores as the hubs of their local running and fitness communities.
 At both stores, the gait analysis and multi-level fitting process that first launched Pace Setter NW remain at the core of the exceptional customer service.
 Both locations offer a wide selection of fitness footwear, apparel, and accessories.
 Fleet Feet Sports PDX remains the only running and walking specialty store in Southwest Washington.

 Rachel joined Fleet Feet Sports PDX in August 2015 and comes with the experience of working for a footwear brand, as well as on the specialty store side of things.
 The buyer position feeds her creative side – she has an advanced degree in poetry and spends her spare time rearranging the chairs in her apartment.
 But she’s organized, too – you should see how she’s organized her stationery collection!
 She thinks the only thing that’s hard about working on the west side of the river is that the east side has much better pizza.
 When she’s not at work, you can find her at the Saltzman trailhead, Sparky’s pizza, or her front porch.